vaibhavsagar/website/pages/about.md

 title: About
 ---

-After being scarred by bad web development experiences, I am learning to build and maintain reliable systems through functional programming, reproducibility, and automation.
-Have a look at [my GitHub profile](https://github.com/vaibhavsagar) or [my résumé](/resume) for more details.
+I am learning to build and maintain robust systems through functional programming, reproducibility, and automation.
+Have a look at my [GitHub profile](https://github.com/vaibhavsagar) and [résumé](/resume) for more details.

-If you'd like to get in touch, find me on [my favourite echo chamber](https://twitter.com/vbhvsgr) or shoot me an email at `$THIS_DOMAIN`@gmail.com.
+If you'd like to get in touch, find me on [my favourite echo chamber](https://twitter.com/vbhvsgr) or send me an email at the address listed in my résumé.